graysonarts/node-ledutils/README.md

-A small collection of utilities to make it easier to work with [node-pixel](https://github.com/ajfisher/node-pixel), including mapping an array of onecolor objects to the strip, color range generation, gradient generation (soon)
+A small collection of utilities to make it easier to work with [node-pixel](https://github.com/ajfisher/node-pixel), including mapping an array of onecolor objects to the strip, color range generation, gradient generation (soon).

+Many of these functions are javascript ports of the functions that exist in [FastLED](http://fastled.io/).

 ## examples